hmil/hmil.github.io/source/_posts/TypeScript-project-structure.md

 import { IMoodAPIResponse } from 'tstuto-api';
 ```

-We will see how we can achieve this in the next section:
+We will see how we can achieve this in the next section.

 ## Proper code sharing

-Hope you are still with me here because we are about to enter the meat of this tutorial: how to properly import typescript modules in a monorepo.

-We previously split our code into three modules and used import statements to use code from one module into another.
+So far, we've split our code into three modules and used import statements to borrow code from one module into another.
 However, we would like to isolate the modules further and import the built artifact rather than importing the raw source code.
 This means that we want the TypeScript compiler to use the type definitions emitted during compilation and we want node (or webpack for the client) to import the generated JavaScript file rather than the source TypeScript.
 This helps us avoid bugs spreading across modules and prevents careless developers from producing spaghetti code (to some extent...).
+It will also **speed up your builds** because `tsc` won't have to compile the same source files over and over.

 Go ahead and replace the two imports looking like `import xxx from '../../api/src/index'` in `main-client.ts` and `MoodController.ts` with just `import xxx from 'api'`: